Moving House in Australia: A Complete Timeline and Checklist product guide

 - Leave a note with your forwarding address for any mail that arrives before your redirection activates

-Electoral Roll
+Electoral roll

+If you have moved, you can enrol at your new address once you've lived there for at least one month.
 Failing to update your address within 21 days of moving can be considered an offence, meaning you could receive a fine.
-When you change your address on the AEC website, the change will apply for all federal, state, and local council elections.
+When you change your address on the AEC website, the change applies to all federal, state, and local council elections.

 You need to update your address for your vehicle registration and driver's licence when you move.
 Requirements vary by state:

-| State/Territory | Timeframe | How to Update |
+| State/Territory | Timeframe | How to update |

 |---|---|---|